jessvanos/ab-net-zero-grid-model/README.md

 -   *Once this file is run through completion, can call any functions as long as the right tables have been loaded in!*

+### <ins>Scenario_Compare

+Contains packages and code to compare R files between scenarios.

+##### *Scenario_Compare Special Notes:*

+-   *Make sure the R project file (ab-net-zero-grid-model) is open first or "here" commands will not function.*
+-   *Before running, create a folder called "Data Files"  in the project directory and add two sub-folders called "Case Specific R Files" and "Scenario Compare".*
+    -   *This folder is referenced in the .gitignore file*

 ### <ins>AESO_TradeAnalysis

 Script imports data and analyses intertie behavior.